 The Inaugural Vineyard Warrior triathlon was held September 11, 2011 on the beautiful island of Martha's Vineyard.
 Vineyard Warrior combines the individual legs of a 1 mile swim, a 24.7 mile bike, and a 6.2 mile run into one race spanning the towns of Oak Bluffs, Tisbury, West Tisbury, and Edgartown.
-The second annual event held September 9, 2012 added a Sprint and Relay division.
-Registration for the 2013 event begins January 1, 2103.
+The second annual event held September 9, 2012 added a Sprint and Olympic Relay division.
+Skylla, the 35' monster emerged in 2013 to guard the exit to the swim course.
+Registration for the 2014 event begins January 1, 2014.
+New this year will be a Sprint Relay Division.
 DON'T MISS THE EXCITEMENT!

 CHECK IN & TRANSITION POINTS

-Registration packets will be picked up Saturday September 7th.
-All racers must arrive by Saturday.
-Bikes must be placed in transition and left in transition overnight.
-They will be guarded securely.
-THERE ARE NO EXCEPTIONS.
+Registration packets will be picked up Saturday September 6th or the morning of September 7th..
+All racers must arrive by Saturday unless taking the same day ferry option.
 The race begins Sunday morning with the swim leg from Inkwell Beach, a popular destination for families vacationing in the historic town of Oak Bluffs.

 The swim is along Inkwell Beach.
 Transitions are across the street from the beach in Waban Park, which has plenty of area for competitors and spectators.
 Activities will be available for family watching the race.

-The start time is estimated to be 6:30 am EST so setup would run from approximately 5:00am to 6:00am.
+The start time is estimated to be7:30 am EST so setup would run from approximately 5:00am to 7:00am.
 The start of the race sees competitors leave in waves according to sex and age groups from the southern end of Inkwell Beach.
 Competitors swim south and make left turns around buoys until the last buoy which takes racers perpendicular to shore for the swim out.
 The cycle course heads out of Waban, along the beach, south towards Edgartown.
-There is generally NOT SUFFICIENT TIME to arrive the morning of the race; ferries do not arrive early enough.
+There is generally NOT SUFFICIENT TIME to arrive the morning of the race unless taking the special chartered ferry from New Bedford.

 WATER STATIONS-EVENT SUPPORT STAFF